Chip Palmer is Vice President, Technical at Ethox Chemicals

-In which segment of the specialty chemical industry are you involved and how long have you been a part of the industry?
+How or why did you become involved in the specialty chemical industry and how long have you been a part of the industry?

-How would you define and measure a successful custom manufacture relationship?
+How would you define and measure innovation in chemistry?

 I like Wikipedia’s definition of innovation: Innovation is a new idea, or more-effective device or process.
 Innovation can be viewed as the application of better solutions that meet new requirements, unarticulated needs, or existing market needs.
 The number one measure of innovation is the commercial success of the new product.
 Profitability is society’s measure of the value of a new product.